official-stockfish/Stockfish/README.md

 ## Understanding the code base and participating in the project

-Stockfish's improvement over the last couple of years has been a great community effort.
+Stockfish's improvement over the last decade has been a great community effort.
 There are a few ways to help contribute to its growth.

 ### Donating hardware